What Was the Highest Price for Copper? (Updated 2023)

 On the supply side of the copper market, the world’s largest copper mines are facing depleting high-grade copper resources, while over the last decade or more new copper discoveries have become few and far between.

-The coronavirus pandemic made the situation worse as mining activities in several top copper-producing countries faced work stoppages and copper companies delayed investments in further exploration and development — a challenging problem considering it can take as many as 10 to 20 years to move a project from discovery to production.
+The pandemic made the situation worse as mining activities in several top copper-producing countries faced work stoppages and copper companies delayed investments in further exploration and development — a challenging problem considering it can take as many as 10 to 20 years to move a project from discovery to production.
 In addition, delayed investments amid the pandemic will also have long-term repercussions for copper supply.

 This means end users may need to turn to the copper scrap market to make up for the supply shortage.
 Sometimes referred to as “the world’s largest copper mine,” recycled copper scrap contributes significantly to supplying and balancing the copper market.

-Sitting at a low of US$0.73 in early June 2001, the copper price followed global economic growth up to a high of US$3.91 in April 2008.
-Of course, the global economic crisis of 2008 soon led to a copper crash that left the metal at US$1.29 by the end of year.
+Sitting at a low of US$0.73 per pound in early June 2001, the copper price followed global economic growth up to a high of US$3.91 in April 2008.
+Of course, the global economic crisis of 2008 soon led to a copper crash that left the metal at only US$1.29 by the end of year.

-Once the global economy began to recover in 2011, copper prices posted a new record high of US$4.58 at start of the year.
+Once the global economy began to recover in 2011, copper prices posted a new record high of US$4.58 at the start of the year.
 However, this high was short-lived as the copper price began a five year downward trend, bottoming out at around US$1.95 in early 2016.